christ-0ff/Digital-Electronics-2/Labs/02-leds/READMe.md

     // Configure the second LED at port C
     DDRC = DDRC | (1<<LED_RED);
+    // ...and turn LED on in Data Register
     PORTC = PORTC | (1<<LED_RED);

     // Infinite loop